Wheat Creek Culvert: Heritage listing

 Wheat Creek Culvert was listed on the Queensland Heritage Register on 24 January 2003 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Wheat Creek culvert at the intersection of Albert and Adelaide Street is one of the earliest surviving examples of a civil engineering project that was administered by the then newly formed Brisbane Municipal Council.
 The culvert is still in use today as a storm water drain.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The Brisbane Tuff (porphyry) ovoid culvert is significant as a rare surviving example of a long Brisbane Tuff (porphyry) culvert in Queensland.
 The culvert is also rare as stone ovoid drains were only constructed in the early 1860s.
 By the 1870s drains were constructed mainly of cheaper brick.

 The place has potential to yield information that will contribute to an understanding of Queensland's history.

 With further research the culvert has the potential to contribute to an understanding of the development of Brisbane's drainage system.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 As the culvert appears to be in good condition and unaltered from its original design it is a good example of a Brisbane Tuff (porphyry) ovoid culvert from the 1860s.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

 The Brisbane Tuff (porphyry) ovoid culvert is significant as part of the storm water drainage system of the 1860s and 70s that showed great technical achievement.
 With the development of the ovoid drains there was a dramatic improvement in the effectiveness of drainage systems.

+Delisting

+In 2011, the Heritage Act was amended to allow destroyed sites to be removed from the Queensland Heritage Register.
+As at 2017, five sites had been removed, including the Wheat Creek Culvert, which was demolished as part of an approved development, the Inner Northern Busway.